 Old World Wisconsin

 Old World Wisconsin exhibits the lifestyles, ethnic traditions and challenges of 19th-century European immigrants, Yankee settlers and African Americans who settled in Wisconsin.
 The museum's historic buildings, gathered from throughout the state, stand restored to their original condition.
 Throughout the site, interpreters authentically attired in period clothing discuss with visitors the families who lived and worked in the houses and farms that dot the museum's 576 acres of wooded terrain in the southern unit of Kettle Moraine State Forest.
+See the African-American area which includes a re-creation of the Pleasant Ridge Community.
 Enjoy the 1890's Cycling Experience where children and adults can hop aboard replica tricycles and bicycles from the era and take a spin around the track; there is a size and style that allows everyone to join the fun.
 And kids will enjoy the Life on the Farm experience, new in 2015.

 - Disabled Access